Nipple Tattoos FAQ's ....

 This may be the most rewarding type of tattoo for an artist to do.
 This is a highly specialized type of tattooing that only those with the artistic ability to render things realistically, and have years of tattooing experience should be performing.
 It requires an artist to know how to effectively tattoo various types of scar tissue in a beautiful realistic way.
 Please be very picky with who you choose for this, a tattoo is a long term investment, you should only want the best possible for yourself.

 For areola reconstruction tattoos the 2019 price is paid in two payments, $400 is the payment at the initial appointment, and $200 is paid at the perfection visit 7-10 weeks later.

 An artistic mastectomy tattoo is priced per piece.
-Please always feel free to come in for a consult if you should have more questions.
+Please always feel free to schedule a quick consult if you should have more questions.

 Does it Hurt?

 No! woohoo!
 The majority of mastectomy clients have lost most of their nerve connections in the area, and any residual pain we treat with a topical numbing cream.
 Please let your artist know if you have any sensitivities to Lidocaine.